deawyk/deawyk.github.io/index.md

-Help me on my quest of meeting 52 new people this year [here](https://calendly.com/deaw/coffee)!
+Help me on my quest to meeting 52 new people this year [here](https://calendly.com/deaw/coffee)!
 </div>